HChughtai/sdc/README.md

     ├── project                   # Example project
     ├── sessions                  # Session notes
     ├── CONTRIBUTING.md           # How to contribute to the repo
-    └── README.md                 # This file
+    ├── Contributors.md           # List of people contributing to the repo └── README.md                 # This file

 ## Meetings